zeroentropy-ai/zbench/README.md

 ### Annotated Dataset Format

-The annotation process produces a JSONL file named the same way as an input but with "_annotated" suffix.
+The annotation process produces a JSONL file named the same way as an input but is commonly stored with an "_annotated" suffix.
 Each line contains scored documents in the format of `zbench.common_types.AnnotatedQueryDocuments`:

 ```json
 {